£10 Off Orders Over £250 (Inc Vat)

 Final Thoughts

 These common draught excluder methods ensure that warm air in the home isn't compromised.
-They’re an easy fix for DIYers who want to fix draughty windows to increase energy efficiency and save money this winter.
-Discover more about how to fix draughts in How to Draught Proof your Home
+They’re an easy fix for DIYers who want to fix draughty windows to increase home energy efficiency and save money this winter.

 For more DIY inspiration, visit Hiatt Hardware and browse a broad range of how-to guides, related articles and insights.